 With the Lord’s authority I say this: Live no longer as the Gentiles do, for they are hopelessly confused.
 18 Their minds are full of darkness; they wander far from the life God gives because they have closed their minds and hardened their hearts against him.
 19 They have no sense of shame.
 They live for lustful pleasure and eagerly practice every kind of impurity.
 20 But that isn’t what you learned about Christ.
 21 Since you have heard about Jesus and have learned the truth that comes from him, 22 throw off your old sinful nature and your former way of life, which is corrupted by lust and deception.
 23 Instead, let the Spirit renew your thoughts and attitudes.
 24 Put on your new nature, created to be like God—truly righteous and holy.
 Ephesians 4:17-24 (NLT)

-While born again children of God will not be condemned for acquiescing to the old sinful man within, we can expect to be disciplined, as any good parent does to disobedient children for their own good.
+While born again children of God will not be condemned for acquiescing to the old sinful man within, we can expect to be disciplined, as any good parent provides for disobedient children for their own good.

 This is no light thing.
 In addition, our future reward in heaven will be tied to how we cooperate with the Spirit in the transformation process.

 Justification is the secret to walking in the Spirit.
-When we understand that we already live in the Spirit, it gives us the faith that we are able to walk it out as part of the transformation process.
+When we understand that we already live in the Spirit, it gives us the faith that we are able to walk out our new identity as part of the transformation process.

 If we live by the Spirit, let us also keep in step with the Spirit.
 Galatians 5:25 (ESV)